zachary-chiodini/Unit-Perceptron-Regression/README.md

 ```

 <p align="justify">
-    Training the perceptron on the data until a near minimum is reached.
+    Now, the perceptron is trained on the data until a near minimum is reached.
-    Values for the learning rate <i>r</i> and convergence <i>h</i> can be found by trial and error.
+    Optimal values for the learning rate <i>r</i> and convergence <i>h</i> can be found by trial and error.
     If an overflow error is encountered, <i>r</i> is likely too large.
     If the algorithm does not converge, either <i>h</i> or <i>r</i> may be too small.
 </p>